kms1212/foliOS/README.md

 ### 🛡️ Hardware-Assisted Domain Isolation

-Strata moves away from software-heavy isolation, relying instead on hardware primitives to define the **3-Layer Memory Model (User-Module-Kernel)**:
+Strata's architecture direction is to use hardware primitives to support a **3-Layer Memory Model (User-Module-Kernel)** while keeping conventional process isolation as the baseline:

 * **User Area:** Adheres to the traditional **Page-Table-Based Isolation**.
 Each user process possesses a private Virtual Memory Area (VMA), ensuring standard POSIX isolation guarantees.
 Context switching between user processes involves a standard page table transition.
-* **Module Area:** A shared global address space where modules are assigned to module protection shards.
-On amd64, same-shard transitions can be implemented with MPK/PKRU, while cross-shard transitions use PCID-aware page-table views.
+* **Module Area:** A global module virtual-memory region where module images and module-owned memory are placed into ABI-defined slots and assigned to module protection shards.
+It is not ordinary user memory, and cross-domain data exchange must go through the module runtime contract.
-  * **Direct I/O Access (IOPB):** Unlike traditional Microkernels that require a syscall for every port I/O, Strata leverages the **I/O Permission Bitmap (IOPB)** to grant specific modules direct access to hardware ports.
-This allows Ring 3 drivers to provide I/O performance closer to bare-metal execution for supported port-mapped devices.
+  * **Scoped I/O Authority:** For supported port-mapped devices, the module runtime may eventually use mechanisms such as the **I/O Permission Bitmap (IOPB)** to grant narrowly scoped port access.
+This remains a loader/runtime contract, not ambient hardware authority.
-* **Kernel Area:** The privileged core utilizes a **Converged Isolation Model**.
-Instead of viewing KPTI solely as a mitigation, Strata integrates strict page table separation with the module protection shard mechanism.
+* **Kernel Area:** The privileged core remains responsible for page-table updates, frame ownership, process/thread lifetime, handle tables, scheduling, and module-runtime authority.
-  * **Dynamic Mapping:** In ordinary user mode, Kernel and Module areas are strictly **unmapped**, protecting against speculative attacks and leaving architecture-local protection resources available to the user process.
+  * **View Separation:** The intended protection model keeps ordinary user execution from treating kernel or module memory as directly usable address space.
+Exact mapping and protection behavior is backend-specific and must be expressed through the module ABI.
-  * **Atomic Context Transition:** The transition to Kernel/Module mode involves a strategic architecture-context switch that simultaneously maps the privileged areas and loads the target module protection shard.
+  * **Context Transition:** Transitions into kernel or module execution install ABI-defined runtime state such as the target module context, stack, protection binding, and shard generation.

 ### 🔑 Module Protection Shards: Scalable Logical Isolation Domains

 Many fast in-address-space protection primitives have small hardware limits.
 Strata treats those limits as backend details by using **module protection shards**, enabling scalable logical isolation domains without making one architecture's key numbers part of the kernel ABI:

 * **Shard Multiplexing:** Modules are grouped into logical shards, each with its own page-table view and architecture-local protection binding table.
-On amd64, this means shard-local pkey assignments backed by PCID contexts.
+On amd64, the intended backend uses shard-local pkey assignments backed by PCID contexts.
 * **Fast Same-Shard Transitions:** Calls between modules in the same shard can change only the architecture-local protection state.
-On amd64, KRT performs this with PKRU updates.
+On amd64, the intended KRT path would use PKRU updates for this case.
 * **Cross-Shard Transitions:** Calls between shards switch to the target shard's page-table and architecture context.
 This is more expensive than a same-shard transition but allows protection bindings to be reused across shards.
-* **Scalability:** The kernel can host more module protection domains than a single hardware binding table would allow, while a shard planner uses module metadata to improve locality over time.
+* **Scalability:** The kernel should be able to host more module protection domains than a single hardware binding table would allow, while a shard planner uses module metadata to improve locality over time.

 ### 🔌 KRT (Kernel RunTime): The Living Interface

-foliOS replaces static system call wrappers with the **KRT (Kernel RunTime)**, a dynamic kernel component mapped directly into every user process's address space:
+foliOS uses the **KRT (Kernel RunTime)** as the user-visible runtime entry table for Strata services.
+KRT provides stable stubs and metadata that user runtimes such as `libstrata` can call before entering the kernel or, in future module paths, before switching module protection state:

-* **Virtual Kernel Adapter:** Acts as a user-space proxy for the kernel, handling architecture-local protection switching and module dispatching transparently.
-On amd64, approved KRT code performs the required PKRU updates.
+* **Runtime Entry Table:** Exposes versioned entry points for node open, query, and call operations.
+The current amd64 implementation uses KRT stubs that enter the kernel through the syscall path.
-* **State Arena:** Manages stateful resources (e.g., file descriptors, socket states) within a protected user-memory region, accessible only via KRT functions.
+* **Module Transition Coordinator:** Future module calls should pass through KRT-defined gates so stack switching, protection binding, call-frame lifetime, and fault attribution remain explicit.
-* **A low-latency kernel entry mechanism:** Replaces traditional `syscall` instructions with direct function calls (C FFI), avoiding full privilege-level context switches for supported operations.
+* **Runtime Caches:** User runtimes may maintain handle or interface caches around KRT calls, but cached state is an optimization and not a replacement for kernel authority.

 ### 🌐 User-Level Networking: Shared Code, Private Data

-The network stack is implemented as a shared, read-only library mapped into user space, enabling copy-free data paths in supported DMA configurations:
+The long-term networking direction is a module-runtime stack that can share verified code while keeping packet ownership and DMA authority explicit:

-* **Code Sharing:** All processes use the same verified TCP/IP logic through protected module code.
+* **Code Sharing:** Processes may use common verified TCP/IP logic through protected module code or runtime libraries.
-* **Data Privacy:** Packet buffers reside in the user's private heap.
-The NIC DMAs directly to user memory, and the shared code processes packet headers in-place.
+* **Buffer Ownership:** Packet buffers should be represented by descriptors, loans, or mapped windows whose ownership and lifetime are visible to the kernel and module runtime.
-* **Safety:** While data is local, the logic is mediated by the kernel-provided KRT, enforcing protocol constraints through a shared, verified network stack implementation.
+* **Safety:** Any copy reduction must preserve DMA isolation, buffer lifetime, and module fault attribution.
+Direct NIC DMA into arbitrary user heap memory is not a baseline guarantee.

-### 🎲 Hyper-Entropy KASLR via Structural Decoupling
+### 🎲 Large Module Address Space

-foliOS leverages the full 48-bit canonical address space to implement a KASLR strategy that is structurally more flexible to monolithic counterparts:
+Strata reserves a large module virtual-memory region so module placement can be decoupled from the kernel core and, later, used for sparse placement and layout randomization:

 * **Liberation from the 2GB Limit:** Unlike traditional kernels that must cluster modules near the core code to satisfy x86 `RIP-relative` addressing constraints, Strata structurally decouples the Micro-Core from the Module Area.
-* **Massive Entropy Pool:** Modules reside in a vast, contiguous region (Module Area) separate from the kernel core.
-This allows the loader to scatter drivers and services across terabytes of virtual space without requiring performance-heavy trampolines or PLTs.
+* **Large Slot Space:** Modules reside in a vast, contiguous region (Module Area) separate from the kernel core.
+The module ABI should define slot size, guard placement, sparse mapping, and loader relocation rules.
-* **Statistical Immunity:** By combining this spatial freedom with fine-grained function reordering, foliOS significantly increases the entropy and unpredictability of kernel and module layout, because the layout of system components is non-deterministic and sparse.
+* **Future Layout Randomization:** Sparse module placement and function-level layout randomization are design options, not current security guarantees.

 ### ⚡ VIF (Virtual Interrupt Flag) & Late-Masking

-foliOS eliminates the "Syscall-for-Sync" bottleneck.
-Instead of requesting the kernel to `cli/sti` (mask interrupts), modules use a **Virtual Interrupt Flag (VIF)** in shared memory:
+The module runtime is expected to define a **Virtual Interrupt Flag (VIF)** and late-masking model for direct interrupt entry.
+The goal is to avoid unnecessary synchronization syscalls on fast paths without letting modules own hardware interrupt state directly:

-* **Shared Masking:** Modules set a software flag in a dedicated memory slot.
+* **Shared Masking State:** Modules may update ABI-defined runtime state to defer direct interrupt entry.
-* **Late-Masking Logic:** When a hardware IRQ occurs, the kernel checks the VIF before dispatching.
-If the flag is set, the kernel performs a **Late-mask** at the hardware level.
+* **Late-Masking Logic:** When a hardware IRQ occurs, the kernel can consult the runtime state before dispatching and perform host-side masking or replay as needed.
-* **Performance:** Synchronization latency is reduced by avoiding privilege transitions, as no privilege transition is required to "mask" interrupts.
+* **Performance Goal:** Synchronization latency can be reduced when the common case avoids a privilege transition.

 ### 📦 Heterogeneous Module Loading

 foliOS modules are packaged in **Strata Module Archives (SMA)** that bridge the Ring 3/Ring 0 divide.

-* **Split Loading:** The loader places the **Control Logic** in the Ring 3 Module Area and the **Fast-path ISR** in the Ring 0 Kernel Area.
+* **Split Images:** A module archive may contain a primary Ring 3 user image and an optional, narrow kernel-side interrupt capsule.
+The user image owns the main driver or service policy.
-* **Dynamic Binding:** System calls are not static constants; they are dynamically assigned IDs at load-time and "hot-patched" into the module code or resolved via a high-speed Dispatcher, allowing for modular ABI evolution.
+* **Interface Binding:** Module ABI evolution is expressed through archive metadata, SIDL/SIF interface records, KRT entry tables, and generated bindings.
+Module code should not rely on load-time syscall ID hot-patching as the primary ABI mechanism.

-To ensure modules follow the runtime and protection-domain contract, the loader enforces strict prerequisites alongside cryptographic verification:
+To ensure modules follow the runtime and protection-domain contract, the intended loader path should enforce strict prerequisites alongside cryptographic verification:

-* **Mandatory Code Signing & Static Verification:** All modules must be signed by a trusted authority.
-Before loading, the kernel performs a conservative static verification pass enforcing an instruction allowlist:
+* **Code Signing & Static Verification:** Normal module loading should require trusted module-domain authorization.
+Before loading, the kernel should perform conservative validation of the archive, executable images, and approved runtime code:
-  * **Instruction Blacklist:** The use of privilege-altering or context-sensitive instructions is strictly prohibited.
-On amd64, if a binary contains `WRPKRU`/`RDPKRU` (protection-state manipulation), `XRSTOR`/`XSAVE` (CPU state manipulation), or `SYSCALL`/`SYSENTER` (privilege transition), loading is immediately rejected outside approved runtime code.
+  * **Instruction Policy:** Privilege-altering or context-sensitive instructions such as `WRPKRU`/`RDPKRU`, `XRSTOR`/`XSAVE`, or `SYSCALL`/`SYSENTER` should be rejected outside approved runtime code.
-  * **Immutable Executable Mapping:** Modules are subjected to strict **W^X (Write XOR Execute)** enforcement.
-The loader maps module code sections as Read-Only/Executable (`RX`) and data sections as Read-Write (`RW`).
-Crucially, modules are **stripped of the capability** to re-map their own memory as executable or allocate new executable pages at runtime, effectively neutralizing JIT-based attacks or self-modifying code.
+  * **Immutable Executable Mapping:** Module code should be mapped with strict **W^X (Write XOR Execute)** policy.
+Module code sections should be `RX`, data sections should be `RW`, and module code should not be allowed to allocate or remap executable pages unless a future ABI profile explicitly permits it.

 ### 🌲 Global Node Tree (GNT) & Namespace Polymorphism